 Add the diced bell pepper and onion and cook for about 10 minutes until soft and translucent (but not brown).

 Add the garlic and sauté for another minute.

-Add 2 cups of fish broth and 1 cup of water
+Add the potatoes, along with 2 cups of fish broth and 1 cup water.

 Right before adding the tuna, use the back of a spoon to mash a few of the potatoes in the stew.
 This will release more starch and thicken the stew a bit more once the tuna is added

 Add the cubes of tuna and let simmer for five minutes.

 Remove from the heat and cover for 5-10 more minutes.
 Taste a piece of tuna to make sure it's fully cooked, and serve immediately.

 Although it's not traditional, I sometimes serve this over basmati rice, which makes it last even longer!